edgargutgzz/historiadetaxi/README.md

 ### Data

-This folder contains the raw data files obtained from the official website of each state agency.
+This folder contains both state's taxi register data.

 ### Codebook

-This file contains the process used to:
+This file shows the process used to:
-+ Upload and clean the data mentioned above.
++ Upload and clean each state's taxi register data.
 + Reproduce graphs seen on article.